BaerLKR/line_counter/README.md

     lc

-it will count every line in the directory and subdirectories recursively.
+it will simply print out the help information.

+In order to count lines in a directory you need to specify a path:

+    lc <FILE_PATH>

 You can also provide the **-s** flag if you want empty lines to be ignored:

     lc -s

-You can also specify the directory or file:

-    lc <FILE_PATH>